Panzer Dragoon Saga: Battle system

 Edge and his dragon in combat, with the enemy's weak point exposed.
 Note the combat menu on the left, radar indicating safe and dangerous zones in the center, and the three action gauges, one depleted, in the bottom right.

 Panzer Dragoon Saga uses a random encounter system, in which battles are triggered at random intervals as the player rides the dragon.
 Battles mix real-time and turn-based elements.
 Three "action gauges" charge in real time; when a gauge fills, the player can perform an action, such as attacking or using items.
 Waiting for multiple gauges to charge gives the enemy more opportunity to attack, but grants the player more options, such as making multiple moves in quick succession.
 The speed at which the gauges charge is governed by the dragon's agility attribute; if this is higher than the enemy's, the player can make more actions.

 The player can circle the enemy by moving between quadrants to expose weak points and escape dangerous positions.
 A radar indicates safe, neutral and dangerous areas, with the front and rear quadrants typically posing the most danger.
 Changing position temporarily stops the gauges.
 Enemies may also change position to force the player into vulnerable areas.
 Weak points can sometimes be attacked only from dangerous areas, and enemy attack patterns may change mid-battle, forcing the player to adapt.

 The two primary attacks are the dragon's laser, which strikes multiple targets simultaneously, and Edge's gun, which focuses on a single target and is useful for striking weak points.
 Edge's gun can be upgraded with power-ups including three-way fire and the "sniper" modification, which deals additional damage to weak points.
 The dragon's "berserks", the equivalent of magic spells in other RPGs, can heal, boost the dragon's attributes, or inflict powerful attacks.
 Berserks require berserk points and sometimes multiple action gauges.
 Certain enemy attacks change the dragon's status: "stun" prevents it from using its lasers or berserks; "stop" prevents it from changing position; "poison" slowly drains its health points; "pain" slowly drains its defense attribute; "slow" increases the gauge charge time; and "bind" prevents all but the first gauge from charging.

 Players can morph the dragon to change its attack, defense, agility and spiritual attributes.
 Boosting one attribute diminishes another; for example, boosting the attack attribute reduces the spiritual attribute, which increases the cost of berserks, and boosting agility allows the player to move more quickly around enemies but lowers defense.
-Certain berserks are available only in certain dragon configurations, and the dragon learns some types of berserks more quickly in different forms.
+Certain berserks are available only in certain dragon configurations, and the dragon learns some more quickly in different forms.
 After battle, the player earns a ranking based on their performance.
 Better rankings reward the player with more experience points and items.